Freevideoworkshop provides digital video explainer articles, tutorials and video guides for beginners.

 Holographic Versatile Disc

-Last updated on January 23rd, 2024 at 02:30 am
+Last updated on April 4th, 2024 at 02:54 pm

 According to the book Light and Optics by Kyle Kirkland, the HVD would have the capacity to store 200 movies on a single disc.

 It had all the makings of a versatile disc that could beat DVD, HD-DVD, and Blu-ray.
-But sadly it didn’t see the light of the day.
+But sadly, it didn’t see the light of the day.

 The HVD format received the backings of Panasonic and Fuji Photo.
 Hollywood also expressed interest.
 Why not?
 If the HVD idea bore fruit, an entire Digital Cinema movie could be conveniently fitted into a single disc.

-Also cost per gigabyte of storage is lower compared to other storage mediums.
+Also, the cost per gigabyte of storage is lower compared to other storage mediums.

 Archival Life Shortcoming